The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: structure

+- $\tau \in W_7\oplus W_{27}$.
+This class is determined by the conditions $d\p\wedge\p=0$ and $d*\p=\theta\wedge*\p$ and is of great interest in supersymmetric heterotic string theories in dimension seven \cite{GKMW,FI,FI1,GMW,GMPW,OLS}.
+We call this class \emph{strictly} integrable $G_2$ manifolds .

+An important sub-class of the integrable $G_2$ manifolds is determined in the next \begin{dfn} An integrable $G_2$ structure is said to be of constant type if the function $(d\p,*\p)=const.$. \end{dfn} For example, the nearly parallel as well as the strictly integrable $G_2$ manifolds are integrable of constant type.
+The integrable $G_2$ manifolds of constant type appear also in the $G_2$ heterotic supergravity where the constant $(d\p,*\p)$ is interpreted as the AdS radius \cite{Oss1,Oss2} see also \cite[Section~5.2.1]{AMP}.

-If the Lee form vanishes, $\theta=0$ then the $G_2$-structure is said to be \emph{balanced}.
-If the Lee form is closed, $d\theta=0$ then the $G_2$-structure is locally conformally equivalent to a balanced one \cite{FI1} (see also \cite{Kar1}).
+If the Lee form of an integrable $G_2$ structure vanishes, $\theta=0$ then the $G_2$ structure is co-calibrated.
+If the Lee form of an integrable $G_2$ structure is closed, $d\theta=0$ then the $G_2$ structure is locally conformally equivalent to a co-calibrated one \cite{FI1} (see also \cite{Kar1}) and if the Lee form is an exact form then it is (globally) conformal to a co-calibrated one.
+It is known due to \cite[Theorem~3.1]{FI1} that for any integrable $G_2$ structure on a compact manifold, there exists a unique integrable $G_2$ structure conformal to the original one with co-closed Lee form, called \emph{the Gauduchon $G_2$ structure}.